 You may have maintained the same level pf kilowatt-hour, but the amount you pay for it higher when electric rate increase.
 Adjustments in rates are dependent on its variable and fixed rates.
 Generally, electric consumption varies among household depending on the standard of living habits, family size and needs.
 So that, it is NOT POSSIBLE to compare your electric bill within that of your neighbor.

-NPC which is the sole power supplier of the coop may cut off power due to either of the following: repairs in the geothermal plant, replacement o poles of insulators and rehabilitation/repair of lines.
-Brown-out caused by these factors are scheduled with NPC officially notifying the Coop who in turn notifies the consuming public.
-In cases, where power failures are caused by natural calamities such as typhoons, earthquakes, floods, etc. no notices are sent by NPC; hence, the Cooperative could not sent any to be the consumer.
+Power supplier of the coop may cut off power due to either of the following: repairs in the geothermal plant, replacement o poles of insulators and rehabilitation/repair of lines.
+Brown-out caused by these factors are scheduled with and officially notifying the Coop who in turn notifies the consuming public.
+In cases, where power failures are caused by natural calamities such as typhoons, earthquakes, floods, etc. no notices are sent; hence, the Cooperative could not sent any to be the consumer.

 2. Sub-Station Repairs and Maintenance